Hariharan1812/Medical-IoT-Devices-Threat-Detection-using-Deep-Learning/README.md

 ### 5. Saved models

-To get more info on the saved model and also the code navigate to the below google drive link.
+To fetch the saved models .h5 files and .JSON file and also for the code navigate to the below google drive link.

 https://drive.google.com/drive/folders/1HhAceYOGYz9L2nwyM748IitFAPEaPnqc?usp=sharing